Hallel

+Types

 Full Hallel

 Full Hallel (הלל שלם) consists of all six Psalms of the Hallel, in their entirety.
 It is a Jewish prayer recited on the first two nights and days of Pesach (only the first night and day in Israel), on Shavuot, all seven days of Sukkot, on Shemini Atzeret and Simchat Torah, and on the eight days of Hanukkah.
 The sages have provided a "siman" (a way to remember) the days when full Hallel is recited.
 It is called "BeBeTaCh".

-Full Hallel consists of Psalm 113, Psalm 114, Psalm 115:1–11,12–18, Psalm 116:1–11,12–19, Psalm 117, Psalm 118.